Horst Pole bean

 Pole, 8’/2.6 m tall.
 A long-season, but superb, green bean.
 Pods are substantial and stay tender even when quite large.
 The dry beans are very beautiful: long grey seeds with darker stripes.
 This variety complements Northeaster very well, beginning bearing just about when Northeaster finishes.

-I was given seed for this bean by Edith Martin.
+I was given seed for this bean by Edith Martin of Durham, Ontario.
 It was passed down in her mother’s family (whose name it bears).
 Interestingly, this variety appears to be very similar to several others that have been preserved in the Waterloo region of Ontario by Mennonites who immigrated to that area from Pennsylvania in the early 1800s.
 I do not know if they acquired it here or in Pennsylvania, but it is well worth preserving.

 80 days to harvest, 110 days to maturity.